proninyaroslav/libretorrent/README.md

 **Issues**: https://gitlab.com/proninyaroslav/libretorrent/issues

-LibreTorrent is a Free as in Freedom torrent client for Android 4+, based on libtorrent (Java wrapper [libtorrent4j](https://github.com/aldenml/libtorrent4j)) lib.
+Free and Open Source, full-featured torrent client for Android.
+Based on libtorrent library (Java wrapper [libtorrent4j](https://github.com/aldenml/libtorrent4j))

 Overview
 ---

-Already implemented features (help is highly desired!):
+**Features (help is highly desired!):**

- - DHT, PeX, encryption, LSD, UPnP, NAT-PMP, µTP
+* DHT, PeX, encryption, LSD, UPnP, NAT*PMP, µTP
- - IP filtering (eMule dat and PeerGuardian)
+* IP filtering (eMule dat and PeerGuardian)
- - Ability to fine tune (network settings, power management, battery control, UI settings, etc.)
+* Ability to fine tune (network settings, power management, battery control, UI settings, etc.)
- - Supports torrents with large number of files and big files
+* Supports torrents with large number of files and big files
- - HTTP\S and magnet links support
+* HTTP\S and magnet links support
- - Support proxy for trackers and peers
+* Support proxy for trackers and peers
- - Ability to move files while downloading
+* Ability to move files while downloading
- - Ability to automatic movement of files to another directory or to an external drive at the end of download
+* Ability to automatic movement of files to another directory or to an external drive at the end of download
- - Ability to specify file and folder priorities
+* Ability to specify file and folder priorities
- - Ability to select which files to download
+* Ability to select which files to download
- - Ability to download sequentially
+* Ability to download sequentially
- - Material Design
+* Material Design
+* Dark and Black theme
- - Tablet optimized UI
+* Tablet optimized UI
- - Scheduling
+* Scheduling
- - RSS manager
+* RSS manager
- - Android TV support
+* Android TV support
- - Ability to create torrents
+* Ability to create torrents
- - Streaming of any selected files
+* Streaming of any selected files
- - And more
+* And more

 Donation
 ---